wendy-twendy/velora-tech.com/docs/REACT-COMPONENTS.md

    - Ensure all React components support both English and Albanian languages
    - Use the language context or getCurrentLanguage() function to access the current language

+5. **Responsive 3D Integration**:
+   - Use relative units (%, vh, vw) instead of fixed pixel values where possible
+   - Implement viewport-specific adjustments for different screen sizes
+   - Apply `overflow: hidden` to container elements to prevent content spillover
+   - Use media queries to adjust layout and sizing based on viewport dimensions
+   - Test on various screen sizes to ensure proper display and functionality

+6. **3D Object Positioning**:
+   - Position 3D objects dynamically based on container dimensions
+   - Adjust camera distance and angle for optimal viewing on different devices
+   - Use console logging to debug positioning issues with exact coordinates
+   - Implement resize event listeners to adjust positioning when viewport changes
+   - Consider using fixed heights for consistent appearance on desktop views

 ## Future Improvements

 - Implement a more robust component registration system
 - Add unit tests for React components
 - Improve error recovery mechanisms
 - Enhance the debugging tools with more detailed information
+- Implement a more sophisticated responsive sizing system for 3D scenes
+- Create a dedicated configuration system for Spline scene parameters
+- Add performance optimizations for mobile devices with limited GPU capabilities
+- Develop a fallback system that shows static images when WebGL is not supported
+- Implement progressive loading for 3D assets to improve initial load time
+- Create a centralized positioning system for 3D objects across different viewport sizes